Events

 Activities List

-Reading Circle | Adhoc meetings at a Members home to discuss and review the latest novel read by the group.
-Reviews of all the books read can be viewed in the PDF below. |
+Reading Group Adhoc meetings at a Members home to discuss and review the latest novel read by the group..

 If you would like to hold an event of any sort please contact the Coordinators, they will check if the date is free, discuss the details with you and let you know the date they need information for the Newsletter.
 We welcome volunteers (especially new members) to organise events which we would assist them with if necessary.
 All members are very welcome at any Get Together event wherever it is held.
 All information for events and events reports should be sent to the appropriate Coordinator first rather than to the Newsletter Editor direct.